-Should you really be measuring shopping cart abandonment rates?
+Why you should really be measuring shopping cart abandonment rates

 We’re all guilty of it, adding countless items to our online shopping basket, getting to checkout and swiftly changing our mind.
 As a customer, shopping cart abandonment rates aren’t something we probably think about while online shopping, but as a business owner, it’s a lost sale which is incredibly frustrating.

 The average online cart abandonment rate worldwide is 88.05 percent1 – quite a hefty number!
 This blog covers how and where we measure abandonment rates and how we can help reduce these rates, to get your products sold and entice the customer to come back for more.

 Shopping cart abandonment is a term used in the online business world to describe when clients leave a store’s website after adding products to their basket, but do not complete the transaction.
 To calculate the percentage of customers that leave the online store empty-handed, divide the total number of successful transactions by the total number of shopping carts, then multiply by 100%.

 This is often a large number and can be disheartening to businesses who rely on eCommerce to sell their products and who are not in control of how much can be charged for shipping costs.